Include the Excluded and Get on with Health Insurance

 Twenty years ago STDs were viewed as immoral and hence, somehow, merited this exclusion.
 Surely, we have moved on.
 However, every single nongroup mediclaim policy in India permanently excludes hospitalisation expenses incurred for any STDs, including AIDS.
 We need to re-examine these initial premises, and continued misgivings.

+Treatment improves.
 More predictable and improved outcomes.
+Insurance more affordable.

 Diabetes is now included in insurance plans in many countries.